AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 }
 ```

-which would be intended to map to a SPARQL query:
+which would map to a SPARQL query:

 ```sparql
 PREFIX ex: <http://example.org/stuff/1.0/>